hattipjs/hattip/packages/adapter/adapter-bun/readme.md

 - No way to determine the IP address of the client when `trustProxy` is false.
 - No streaming, everything is cached.
-- No way to set multiple `Set-Cookie` headers.